 Research the Housing Market in Your City

 Spend some time researching the housing market in New York City–real estate prices are complicated and not always as stable as they seem, as they fluctuate from year to year and are based on economic factors.
-For instance, it’s more expensive to move in the summer because there are more buyers; however, there are more New York City homes available in the summer.
+For example, when moving in the summer, it’s more expensive because there are more buyers; however, there are more homes available in the summer.
 If you know that it’s a seller’s market, you’ll know when to enter a bidding war and when to back off and look for something else.
 Consider and estimate a home’s fair value as well as market momentum before overpaying.

 Be the First One to Make an Offer on the Home